-'Barclays UK' The division of Barclays which will be ring-fenced as part of regulatory ring fencing requirements.
+'Barclays UK' The division of Barclays held by Barclays Bank UK PLC which has been ring-fenced as part of regulatory ring fencing requirements.
 The division includes the UK Personal business; the small UK Corporate and UK Wealth businesses; and the Barclaycard UK consumer credit cards business.